Constraint Elimination Proof

 UCAG 4×16×1 is the unique solution

-See the Proof Read the Paper
+See the Proof Read the Papers

 The Discovery